 This WebSite now has two "rivals", both better, and the WebMasters more skilled, and dedicated.
 Click >Tim's< or >Derek's<.
 Each of the three has something different to offer, so this WebSite will continue...
 There is also a Parish Council WebSite.
 And there are also other relevant WebSites, see >here<.

 Below are events happening in the village today or very soon - but EVERTHING has been cancelled; for further ahead, see the Village Diary - erm - don't bother !
 All eventts are CANCELLED until further notice, so that Page will not be updated..

 The latest issue of The Fippenny News is

 etc., etc., etc.

-but the Church is still open daily
+The Church is open daily

 for prayer and quiet meditation.

-All Church services
+All Church services are being resumed.

-But our Church is open daily.
+Our Church is open daily.

 Every Tuesday !